 — The Way I See It

 Redheads are hot.
-Television series such as Riverdale and CBC’s Anne are filling our screens with images of ginger glory.
-But gay Toronto comic Shawn Hitchins has made flame-haired world domination his mission for years.
+Television series such as The CW’s Riverdale and Netflix’s Anne are filling our screens with images of ginger glory.
+But Toronto comedian Shawn Hitchins has made flame-haired world domination his mission for years.

-Ginger Nation documents Hitchins’ humorous and heartfelt one-man show (of the same name) as the affable entertainer recounts his experience as a sperm donor to his lesbian friends.
-Hitchins’ spunky storytelling effortlessly weaves tales from his adolescence and his brushes with celebrity as a stand-up comic with bizarre tales of turkey basters and masturbating in increasingly suspect bathrooms.
+Ginger Nation documents Hitchins’ hilarious and heartfelt one-man show as the affable entertainer recounts his experience as a sperm donor to his lesbian friends.
+Hitchins’ spunky storytelling effortlessly weaves tales from his adolescence and his brushes with celebrities with bizarre tales of turkey basters and masturbating in increasingly suspect bathrooms.

-But Hitchins also reveals an unexpected and touching vulnerability as he examines what it means, as a gay man, to become a biological father, fearful that his ginger DNA will produce a child who experiences the same isolation that Hitchins did when he was growing up.
+But Hitchins also reveals an unexpected and touching vulnerability as he examines what it means, as a gay man, to become a biological father, and his fears that his ginger DNA will produce a child fated for the same isolation that Hitchins experienced growing up.